Generalizing Cographs to 2-Cographs: Induced-minor-minimal non- -cographs

 \begin{lemma} Let $G$ be an induced-minor-minimal non-$2$-cograph.
 Then both $G$ and $\overline{G}$ are $2$-connected. \end{lemma}

-In the rest of the section, we use the following results of Chan about contractible edges in $2$-connected graphs \cite[Theorems 3.1 and 3.2]{chan}.
+In the rest of the section, we use the next two theorems of Chan about contractible edges in $2$-connected graphs \cite[Theorems 3.1, 3.3, and 3.5]{chan}.
+A component of a graph is {\bf trivial} if it has just one vertex.
+In a $2$-connected graph, a {\bf $2$-cut} is a $2$-element vertex cut.

-\begin{theorem} Let $G$ be a $2$-connected graph non-isomorphic to $K_3$.
+\begin{theorem} Let $G$ be a $2$-connected graph that is not isomorphic to $K_3$.
 Suppose all the contractible edges of $G$ meet a $3$-element subset $S$ of $V(G)$.
 Then either $G-S$ has no edges, or $G-S$ has exactly one non-trivial component and this component has at most three vertices. \end{theorem}

-\begin{theorem} Let $G$ be a $2$-connected graph non-isomorphic to $K_3$.
-Suppose all the contractible edges of $G$ meet a $4$-element subset $S$ of $V(G)$.
-Then $G-S$ has at most two non-trivial components and, between them, these components have at most four vertices. \end{theorem}
+\begin{theorem} Let $G$ be a $2$-connected graph that is not isomorphic to $K_3$.
+Suppose all the contractible edges of $G$ meet a subset $S$ of $V(G)$ such that $|S| \geq 4$.
+Then $G-S$ has at most $|S|-2$ non-trivial components and, between them, these components have at most $2|S|-4$ vertices. \end{theorem}

 We will also frequently use the following straightforward result.

 \begin{lemma} Let $G$ be a $2$-connected graph.
 If $G$ has a $2$-cut $\{g_1, g_2\}$ such that each of $g_1$ and $g_2$ has red degree at least two and the components of $G- \{g_1, g_2\}$ can be partitioned into two sets each of which contains at least two vertices, then the red graph $\overline{G}$ is $2$-connected. \end{lemma}